cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Monitrc ###

 BOSH uses [monit](http://mmonit.com/monit/) to manage and monitor the process(es) for a job.
-The `monit` file describes how the BOSH [agent][agent] will stop and start the job, and it contains at least three sections:
+The `monit` file describes how the BOSH [agent](#bosh-agent) will stop and start the job, and it contains at least three sections:

 `with pidfile`
-: Where the process keeps its pid file
+: Where the process keeps its PID file

 `start program`
 : How monit should start the process